rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

     ├── Dockerfile
     └── dev.conf
 ```

 The two directories—*api* and *nginx*—in the project root each have source code for
 a single container.
-In *api*, we have a very simple flask API and, in *nginx*, a reverse
+In *api*, there's a very simple flask API and, in *nginx*, the
-proxy that relays all requests with the base path */api* to the API, as the server
+configuration of a reverse proxy.
+Nginx will relay all requests with the base path
-block shows in *dev.conf*:
+*/api* to the API, as shown in *dev.conf*:

 ```
 ...